pshellito/download-nldas-forcings/README.md

 # download-nldas-forcings

 ## Overview
-The Matlab function, 'getNldasForcing.m' downloads [NLDAS](http://ldas.gsfc.nasa.gov/nldas/) primary (A) forcings at any number of point locations.
+The Matlab function, 'getNldasForcing.m' downloads [NLDAS](http://ldas.gsfc.nasa.gov/nldas/) primary forcings (A) at any number of point locations and saves them as individual text files that contain the corresponding meteorological timeseries.
 If a requested location is not in the NLDAS domain, the script will issue a warning and download the closest NLDAS pixel to the requested location.

 ## Requirements

+1. You must first install [nctoolbox](https://github.com/nctoolbox/nctoolbox).
+Follow the instructions on that page to install.

-Matlab R2008a+.
+2. Matlab R2008a+.
 You can verify the version of Matlab by typing:

       version

-You must first install [nctoolbox](https://github.com/nctoolbox/nctoolbox).
-Follow the instructions on that page to install.

-You must have java version 7 or higher.
+3. Java version 7 or higher.
 You can verify the version of Java used by Matlab by typing:

       version('-java')